 Generally speaking, the normal booting process of iPhone goes like this.
 Power key goes first, then the Apple logo appears between ten and twenty seconds.
 After the Apple logo appears, the iPhone will boot back up normally.
 Recently, some clients complained about the iPhone won’t turn on issue after holding the power key – no Apple logo, just black screen.

 Causes can be different and solutions flexible.
-Here in this blog, REWA offers a logic board repair solution regarding this iPhone won’t turn on the issue.
+Here in this blog, REWA offers a logic board repair solution regarding this iPhone 6/6S won’t turn on the issue.
 If you have different opinions, please leave a comment below.
+And we have released iPhone X won’t turn on and iPhone 7 won’t turn on, you can go to check them!

 iPhone 6 Won’t Turn On Brief Introduction